buildbot/buildbot/master/docs/relnotes/index.rst

 * Add 'pollAtLaunch' flag for polling change sources.
 This allows a poller to poll immediately on launch and get changes that occurred while it was down.

+* The GitPoller can now be configured to poll all available branches (:bb:pull: `1010`).

 * Systemd unit files for Buildbot are available in the :bb:src:`contrib/` directory.

 * Added the :bb:chsrc:`BitbucketPullrequestPoller` changesource.